What Happens to the Nervous System During Burnout?

 Conventional advice

 Working directly with the body and the nervous system through somatic therapy, therapeutic movement, breath practices, and psychoeducation can help in a way that cognitive approaches alone cannot.
+Of course prioritising good quality sleep though a sleep hygiene plan, and maintaining a nutritious diet as well as being aware of any stimulants being consumed will all play a part.

 My Burnout Story